ciao-chung/ciao-vue-dialog/README.md

 You can setup style by **style** property

-There has four bootstrap style(success, primary, info, warning, danger)
+There has four Bootstrap style(success, primary, info, warning, danger)

 ```javascript
 this.$dialog({